 Role 3: Involuntary Functions

 Finally, the Pons controls involuntary bodily functions.
-The Pons controls intensity and frequency of breathing and also controls our sleep and consciousness cycle.
-Many researchers believe that the Pons plays a major role in REM sleep where dreams occur.
+The Pons controls the intensity and frequency of breathing and also controls our sleep and consciousness cycle.
+Many researchers believe that Pons play a major role in REM sleep where dreams occur.
 By studying and doing experiments scientists believe that dreaming actually originates from the Pons, so next time you have a bad or weird dream blame your Pons for acting up.

-Can We Live Without The Pons?
+Can We Live Without Our Brain’s Pons?

 While humans can live without a gallbladder, lung, and even a kidney, there are certain organs and parts of our bodies that we cannot live without.
 The Pons is one of those parts that we cannot live without.
 If you were to remove anything above the brainstem your body could theoretically survive, but if anything below the brainstem is gone you would not be able to survive.